armstrong/armstrong.core.arm_wells/README.rst

 armstrong.core.arm_content.models.ContentBase

 Wells can also be backed by a queryset which will be used as a source of additional content after all items have been exhausted.
-Currently, this is only possible through python view code.
+Currently, this is not configurable via the admin, but is easily accomplished by using the QuerySetBackedWellView.
+In your urls.py:

+    url(r'^$', QuerySetBackedWellView.as_view(well_title='front_page',
+                                              template_name="index.html",
+                                              queryset=Article.published.all()),
+            name='front_page'),
+    # get's the current 'front_page' well, backs it with Article.published.all()
+    # and renders the index.html page

 To render a well we recommend using the armstrong.core.arm_layout module.
 This will allow simple templates to handle heterogenous content.
 For instance, to render ever item in a well using the 'standard' layout:

+    {% load layout_helpers %}
     {% for content in well.items %}
         {% render_model content 'standard' %}
     {% endfor %}